haydenghosh/haydenghosh.github.io/_posts/2025-07-02-parabolic_sinusoid.md

     <img src="../../../assets/sinusoid_vs_parabola.svg"
          alt="">
 </figure>
 All these years later, this idea somehow came up again in conversation with a friend.
-Having taken a class on continuous-time signals and systems, I realized that we can use Fourier series to exactly quantify the accuracy of the parabolic approximation of a sinusoid.
+Having taken a class on continuous-time signals and systems, I realized that we can exactly quantify the accuracy of the parabolic approximation of a sinusoid.
 But first, we must understand what "accurate" and "similar" truly mean.

 ## Fourier Series
 A sinusoid consists of a single, pure tone called the fundamental frequency.
 Meanwhile, any arbitrary periodic signal can be written as a sum of sinusoids of various frequencies – this is known as a Fourier series.
 So if we find the Fourier-series representation of the parabolic approximation of a sinusoid, then we can identify all the different sinusoids that the approximation contains.
 One of them will be the original sinusoid that we intend to approximate.